SLASH2NL/bolcom/docs/Api/ProcessStatusApi.md

 getProcessStatus($process_status_id): \BolApi\Client\Model\ProcessStatus
 ```

-Get the status of an asynchronous process by id
+Get the status of an asynchronous process by process status id

 Retrieve a specific process-status, which shows information regarding a previously executed PUT/POST/DELETE request.
 All PUT/POST/DELETE requests on the other endpoints will supply a process-status-id in the related response.
 You can use this id to retrieve a status by using the endpoint below.
 Please note: process status instances are only retained for a limited period of time after completion.
 Outside of this period, a 404 will be returned for missing process statuses.
 Please handle this accordingly, by stopping any active polling for these statuses.